- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 - The on-site supervisor must understand that interns are earning academic credit and consequently must perform duties that apply or expand skills or knowledge learned at Lake Forest College.

-- The on-site supervisor must submit to the Internship Supervisor/Internship Specialist a letter that offers the student an internship and includes a written job description.
-The letter must be on company letterhead and must be signed by the on-site supervisor.
+- The on-site supervisor must submit to the Internship Supervisor/Internship Specialist/Career Advancement Center a letter or other approved documentation that offers the student an internship and includes a written job description.
+Letters must be on company letterhead and must be signed by the on-site supervisor.

 - The on-site supervisor must meet regularly with the intern to evaluate the intern’s progress and to assess the appropriateness of the intern’s duties, reporting this information to the Internship Supervisor/Internship Specialist at least monthly.